 A Deeper Dive into the California English Language Development Standards

 This module is Part 2 of the two-part ELD module series.
 It provides a structure and focus for ELD standards-based instruction in mainstream classrooms and designated ELD instruction and/or classrooms that describes how to use the ELD standards in tandem with the CCSS for ELA/Literacy.
 Examples in various contexts and grade spans model how suggested instructional strategies can be successfully implemented.

 Multi-tiered System of Supports: A Comprehensive Framework for Implementing the California Common Core State Standards

 The Multi-tiered System of Supports (MTSS) module provides an introduction to the MTSS as a comprehensive framework for system-wide supports and structures to address barriers to access and opportunity for ALL students to meet the CCSS for ELA/Literacy.
 The module will present a description of each of the tiers of support beginning with a focus on “high-quality first-time instruction” within Tier 1 utilizing the concepts of Universal Design for Learning (UDL), evidence-based instructional and engagement strategies, collaboration, accommodations, and data analysis for instructional planning and design.

-The Curriculum Support and Reform Act of 2011 (AB 250) requires the California Department of Education to oversee the development of professional learning modules (PLMs) that support educators in delivering curriculum aligned to the CCSS to all pupils.
+The Curriculum Support and Reform Act of 2011 (AB 250) requires the CDE to oversee the development of PLMs that support educators in delivering curriculum aligned to the CCSS to all pupils.

 The legislation required that a task force develop criteria to guide the development of the PLMs to provide critical information and strategies as the CCSS are implemented.
 These criteria would be based on the CA Standards for the Teaching Professions and developed in consideration of the National Staff Development Council’s Standards for Staff Development.
 The PLMs are to make use of and build on existing professional development programs.